abinit/abinit_web/docs/planning.md

 **For new developments**

+:red_circle: January 4, 2025:
+Merge ABINITv10.3.4 contributions, as well as merge ABINITv10.2.6 bug fixes, to reach frozen v10.3.5.
+Start ABINITv10.3.6, for further new developments.

-:red_circle: November 27, 2024:
+[DONE] November 28, 2024:
 Merge ABINITv10.3.3 contributions, as well as merge ABINITv10.2.4 bug fixes.
-Start ABINITv10.3.4, for further new developments.
+Start ABINITv10.3.4 (3d596456), for further new developments.

 [DONE] November 10, 2024:
 The tag 10.3.2 was corrupted (strange, isn't it ?).
 So, switch to ABINITv10.3.3 to continue the development after v10.3.1, see above and below.